Maximum Matchings in Geometric Intersection Graphs: Efficient sparsification

 \subsection{Disks in the plane}

-When $\UU$ consists of disks in the plane, we can use the data structure of Kaplan et al.~\cite{KaplanMRSS17} to sparsify an edge of the pattern graph.
+When $\UU$ consists of disks in the plane, we can use the data structure of Kaplan et al.~\cite{KaplanMRSS17}, with a recent improvement by Liu~\cite{Liu22}, to sparsify an edge of the pattern graph.
 This leads to the following.

 \begin{proposition} Consider a family $\UU$ of $n$ disks in the plane with radii in $[1,\Psi]$.
-In $O(\Psi^6 n \log^{11} n)$ expected time, we can reduce the problem of finding a maximum matching in $G_\UU$ to the problem of finding a maximum matching in $G_\WW$ for some subfamily $\WW\subseteq \UU$ of disks with maximum depth $O(\Psi^8)$. \end{proposition} \begin{proof} Kaplan et al.~\cite{KaplanMRSS17} describe a data structure for additively weighted nearest-neighbor queries: maintain points $A=\{ a_1,\dots,a_n\}\subseteq \RR^2$ in the plane, where each point $a_i$ has a weight $\omega_i\in \RR$ associated to it.
-The data structure can handle insertions, deletions, and closest point queries (for a given $x\in \RR^2$, return a point in $\arg\min_{a_i\in A} \omega_i+|x-a_i|$) in $O(\log^{11}n)$ amortized expected time.\footnote{The actual running time in \cite{KaplanMRSS17} depends on a function $\lambda_6(\cdot)$, which we upper bound by $\lambda_6(m)\le O(m^2)$ to get a slightly simpler expression.}
+In $O(\Psi^6 n \log^{4} n)$ expected time, we can reduce the problem of finding a maximum matching in $G_\UU$ to the problem of finding a maximum matching in $G_\WW$ for some subfamily $\WW\subseteq \UU$ of disks with maximum depth $O(\Psi^8)$. \end{proposition} \begin{proof} Kaplan et al.~\cite{KaplanMRSS17} describe a data structure for additively weighted nearest-neighbor queries: maintain points $A = \{ a_1, \dots, a_n\} \subseteq \RR^2$ in the plane, where each point $a_i$ has a weight $\omega_i\in \RR$ associated to it.
+The data structure can handle insertions, deletions, and closest point queries (for a given $x\in \RR^2$, return a point in $\arg\min_{a_i\in A} \omega_i+|x-a_i|$) in $O(\log^{4} n)$ amortized expected time.\footnote{The running time in \cite{KaplanMRSS17} has more logarithmic factors, but recently Liu~\cite{Liu22} presented an improved construction of shallow cuttings that leads to the claimed result.}

-This data structure can be used to dynamically maintain a set $\AA=\{D_1,\dots, D_n\}$ of disks so that, for a query disk $D$, we can either report one disk of $\AA$ intersected $D$ or correctly report that no disk of $\AA$ intersects $D$.
+This data structure can be used to dynamically maintain a set $\AA=\{D_1,\dots, D_n\}$ of disks so that, for a query disk $D$, we can either report one disk of $\AA$ intersected by $D$ or correctly report that no disk of $\AA$ intersects $D$.
 Indeed, we store $\AA$ as a set $A$ of weighted points.
-Each disk $D_i$ is represented by its center $a_i$ with weight equal its \emph{negated} radius.
-For any point $x$ in the plane, the closest weighted point of $A$ gives the first disk boundary that is touched by a growing disk centered at $x$.
+Each disk $D_i$ is represented by its center $a_i$ with weight equal to its \emph{negated} radius.
+If $x$ is a point in the plane that lies outside the union of $\AA$, the closest weighted point of $A$ gives the first disk boundary that is touched by a growing disk centered at $x$.
+If $x$ lies inside the union of $\AA$, the closest weighted point gives the last boundary of a disk in $\AA$ that contains $x$ and that is touched by growing a disk around $x$.
 Thus, to answer a query for a disk $D$, we query for the weighted point $a_i\in A$ closest to the center of $D$, and then check whether $D$ intersects $D_i$.
-Updates and queries take $O(\log^{11} n)$ amortized expected time.
+Updates and queries take $O(\log^{4} n)$ amortized expected time.